Mjboothaus/duckdb-extensions-analysis/social/LINKEDIN_POST.md

 **What it does:**
 📊 Daily automated analysis of core & community extensions
-🌐 Live dashboard with beautiful visualizations
+🌐 Live dashboard with visualisations
 🔍 Health monitoring for installation URLs & GitHub activity
 📈 Tracks ecosystem growth and development trends